RETURN to Periodic Table

 Silicon has the same electron structure as carbon, a hybridized, tetrahedral sp3 configuration.
 (The wireframe indicates the boundary of the n=3 shell.)

-The small spheres above simply indicate the directions of maximum electron density.
-The orbitals themselves will be more like spherical tetrahedra that can only occupy volume within their shell.
+NOTE: The small spheres in the image above simply indicate the directions of maximum electron density.
+The 3rd shell orbitals themselves will be more like spherical tetrahedra.
 The entire shell will be filled with electron density.
 It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions between orbitals, where electron density will be lowest (though not necessarily zero).
 Like argon, silicon features two nested spherical tetrahedra — an inner 2nd shell comprising 4 di-electrons, and an outer 3rd shell comprising 4 single electrons.

-Silicon can make 4 bonds, like carbon, and its natural crystal form has the same network covalent structure as diamond.
-This gives it a high melting point, but not the same strength or hardness as diamond because silicon does not bond with itself as strongly as carbon does.
-We also therefore do not see many organic molecule analogues involving silicon in place of carbon.
+Like carbon silicon can make 4 covalent bonds, and its natural crystal form has the same network covalent structure as diamond.
+This gives it a high melting point, but not the same strength or hardness as diamond because, being larger, silicon does not bond with itself as strongly as carbon does.
+We also do not see many organic molecule analogues involving silicon in place of carbon.

 With a lower electronegativity than carbon, oxygen bonds more strongly to silicon than to carbon, making silicates (sand) one of the primary components of earth’s crust.
 Due to its larger size and less coherent hybridization, along with the presence of a d-orbital in the 3rd shell into which to expand the electron octet, silicon is also capable of octahedral bonding.
 Silicon-based materials (like silicates) can therefore have more complex crystalline structures than carbon-based oxides.